Vascular Cures Research Network

 Fragmentation, silos and competition slow down progress toward better patient outcomes.
 Vascular Cures can catalyze breakthrough collaborations because of our unique position as a trusted nonprofit innovator without proprietary interests.
 We bring together stakeholders across vascular health for shared brainstorming and projects to accelerate results.
 The world-class leaders of the Vascular Cures Research Network pioneer both medical care and patient-centered research, making them the nexus of change across vascular health management.

 - The Vascular Research Summit, which invited leaders from 31 institutions across North America to share ideas and resources to solve unmet needs in vascular health.

-- The Cooperative Patient Centered Research (CPCR) Grants which fund multi-institutional high-impact projects that create shareable research assets and generate milestones within two years.
+- The Collaborative Patient-Centered Research (CPCR) Grants which fund multi-institutional high-impact projects that create shareable research assets and generate milestones within two years.

 - PREDICT-PVI, which brought together multiple institutions to create the first national vascular biobank and support research studies to identify biomarkers involved in vascular healing.
 Named after our founder, Dr. Ron Stoney, the Stoney Vascular Biobank consists of data, blood and DNA samples from patients who have undergone leg bypass surgery or stenting for advanced PAD.

 Vascular Research Summit

 In September 2016 we hosted the inaugural Vascular Research Summit as a forum for leading vascular surgeon-scientists in North America to share ideas, resources and data in a confidential forum.
 There were 56 surgeon-scientists from 31 leading academic medical centers convened to identify unmet scientific needs and brainstorm collaborative projects that will create and leverage research resources from institutions across the US.
 Learn more about the Research Summit here.